Charolas/PROJECT-SKYRIM/README.md

 - The recommended INI file is High Optimized
 - You can change the INI files, specially the resolution, either to cover higher resolutions such as 1440p or to reduce it so that NIS will increase it's performance
 - It's not recommended to play this modlist at 4K due to the lack of mod support to the widescreen fix.

+# Installation
+This is a precise and easy-to-install tutorial about the mod list Project Skyrim.
+We aim to streamline the process and help you to remove any doubts about the installation.
+## Pre-Installation

 ### Websites & Programs
 - [Loverslab Account](https://www.loverslab.com/)